 Knowing that a food has been irradiated

-Foods which have been irradiated must have one of the following on the food labels:
+Foods that have been irradiated must have one of the following on the food labels:

 - treated with ionising radiation